openaddresses/openaddresses/ATTRIBUTE_FUNCTIONS.md

-# Conform Functions
+# Attribute Functions

-The conform section of a source contains, along with metadata, the address fields and how to derive their values.
-The address fields are:
+The conform section of a source contains, along with metadata, the address attributes and how to derive their values.
+The address attributes are:

 - `number` - the house number of an address
 - `street` - the street the address is on